-This article answers common questions about serious problems that can occur when a patient is unable to or doesn’t pay a copay or when a patient refuses to pay a bill for services provided.
+This article answers common questions about billing concerns and addresses problems that can occur when a patient is unable to (or doesn’t) pay a copay or refuses to pay a bill for services provided.

-- Talk with the patient first.
-Investigate why he or she isn’t paying the bill; e.g., is there dissatisfaction with the care?
+Talk with the patient first.
+Investigate why the bill has not been paid.
+Is there dissatisfaction with the care?
 After your discussion, you can consider alternative financing options, including a monthly repayment plan and bill collection.

 It is helpful to have a written document summarizing the practice’s policy on financial matters that you give to each patient during the initial visit.
-A doctor has the right to expect payment for services rendered.
+A healthcare provider has the right to expect payment for services rendered.
 The practice should have a policy and apply it consistently in a nondiscriminatory fashion.
 Often, signage at the reception desk indicating that payment is expected at the time of service is an appropriate way to notify patients.
-When you can, remind each patient that he or she received a copy of your policy at the time of the first visit.
+When you can, remind patients that they received a copy of your policy at the time of the first visit.
 It makes handling nonpayment situations easier.
 Additionally, post a similar notification on the practice website to reinforce the importance of the policy.

 If you decide to terminate the patient relationship for nonpayment, you must follow a formal process that includes giving the patient proper notice and treating emergencies in the interim.
 For more information, read our article “Terminating Patient Relationships.”